junwatu/automated-content-generation/blogs/README.md

 }
 ```

-You can save this JSON data to the GridDB database by clicking the **Save Content** button.
-The process of saving the data is straightforward, typically involving just an API call.
+This JSON data can be saved to the GridDB database by clicking on the **Save Content** button.
+The data-saving process is relatively straightforward and usually requires only a single API call.

 ```js
 const response = await fetch("/api/content", {